 But what’s good for advertisers usually is not for end users.
-In this tutorial, we’re going to teach you how to switch a toggle that will prevent videos from playing automatically as you scroll through your News Feed.
+In this tutorial, we’re going to teach you how to switch a toggle to disable autoplay on Facebook for videos you see as you scroll through your News Feed.

 1) Log in to facebook.com in your favorite desktop browser.